If you’re doing a lot of training or missing certain dietary requirements for some reason or another, you might want to turn to supplements.

 I know these are not really considered supplements, but it’s important to mention them as they are some of the major sources of fuel during intense activity like long padel matches.
 Bananas are my favorite food during matches together with dates.

-I take a dosage of 1000mg of fish oil daily as its effects have been widely studied and fairly conclusive.
+I take a dosage of Omega 3 fish oil daily as its effects have been widely studied and fairly conclusive.

 It’s all about maintaining a good omega-3:omega-6-ratio.